srimah1989/lammps-core-shell/README.md

 $ ../.. /src/lmp_serial < initial.in
 ```
 #### Note:
 This code is developed on the August 2017 release of LAMMPS.
-The files in **pairstyle-core-shell** in this repo can be copied to the similar version or earlier version of LAMMPS and can be complied in serial or parallel in a cluster.
+If you wish to use this pair style to your own LAMMPS compilation.
+The files in **pairstyle-core-shell** in this repo can be copied to **src** folder of to the similar version or earlier versions of LAMMPS and can be complied in serial or parallel in a cluster.

 ## To cite this work